-6.10.
+6.9.
 Optimal transport

-Participants: Ahed Hindawi, Jean-Baptiste Pomet, Ludovic Rifford.
+Participants: Bernard Bonnard, Ahed Hindawi, Jean-Baptiste Pomet, Ludovic Rifford.

-In [26], we give results on existence and continuity of the optimal transport map between absolutely continuous measures for a point-to-point cost coming from controllable linear-quadratic optimal control.
+In [23], we provide results on existence and continuity of the optimal transport map between absolutely continuous measures (with respect to Lebesgue measure) for a point-to-point cost coming from controllable linear-quadratic optimal control.
 This is the simplest case of a cost coming from a system with drift; it bears some interest because the cost can be explicitly computed.
 A. Hindawi's PhD also aims at more general systems.
+It will be defended in 2012.